Twitter Updates

 Two related stories

-Canada: A Nova Scotia teenager who made international headlines for getting suspended from school after wearing a T-shirt with a Christian message didn’t attend classes on Monday and may be leaving the school for good.
-William Swinimer, a Grade 12 … Continue reading
+Canada: A Nova Scotia teenager who made international headlines for getting suspended from school after wearing a T-shirt with a Christian message didn't attend classes on Monday and may be leaving the school for good.
+William Swinimer, a Grade 12 student at Forest Heights Community School in Chester Basin, N.S., was suspended last Monday after … Continue reading Two related stories

 “Life is Wasted Without Jesus”

-If you’re a Christian, you probably think that statement is just common sense.
-If you aren’t a Christian, you probably rolled your eyes and moved on.
-And if you’re an administrator at Forest Heights Community School in Chester Basin, you think … Continue reading
+If you're a Christian, you probably think that statement is just common sense.
+If you aren't a Christian, you probably rolled your eyes and moved on.
+And if you're an administrator at Forest Heights Community School in Chester Basin, you think it's hateful speech meriting suspension from school: William Swinimer was suspended from the Forest Heights … Continue reading “Life is Wasted Without Jesus”

 Blasphemy in Pennsylvania

-The always excellent Cathy Young on the “Zombie Mohammed” case in Pennsylvania: It all started with a Halloween parade in which Ernest Perce V, head of the state chapter of American Atheists, marched as “Zombie Mohammed” with turban, fake beard, and chants of … Continue reading
+The always excellent Cathy Young on the "Zombie Mohammed" case in Pennsylvania: It all started with a Halloween parade in which Ernest Perce V, head of the state chapter of American Atheists, marched as "Zombie Mohammed" with turban, fake beard, and chants of "I am the prophet Mohammed, zombie from the dead."
+(A fellow atheist activist was "Zombie … Continue reading Blasphemy in Pennsylvania

 “Until somehow his soul is taken from him.”